 Pearl River High School maintains membership in the prestigious National Honor Society and inducts new members in the fall of 11th or 12th grade.
 Criteria for membership includes an unweighted average of 90.0 without rounding, teacher recommendation, and individual qualities of leadership, character, and service.
 Community service requirements for the National Honor Society may differ from those of other high school awards.
-Applicants must submit information by required deadlines to be considered for induction.
+Eligible applicants must submit information by required deadlines to be considered for induction.
 See PRHS Website for more detailed information.
-In addition, departmental honor organizations are open to qualified students in English, Social Studies, Math, Science, World Language, Music, Art and Theater.
+In addition, departmental honor organizations are open to qualified students in English, Social Studies, Math, Science, World Language, Music, and Art.
 Criteria regarding requirements, rules and regulations can be found in the Student Handbook as well as on the High School's website.
+Honors Course Placement Criteria:

+Specific criteria for courses are available in the corresponding course description.
 Progress Reports, Report Cards and Transcripts: The transcript is a formal, legal document of all courses and grades.
-The transcript is used for job applications, college applications, and proof of graduation.
-Students and parents should review this document several times during high school to be certain it is correct and complete.
+The transcript is used for job applications, college and scholarship applications, and proof of graduation.
+Students and parents should review this document, available on the student portal, several times throughout high school to be certain it is correct and complete.
 Students receive four report cards and four progress reports each year.
-Please check the district calendar for the date of the end of each marking period.
+Please check the district calendar for marking period dates.
 Report cards and progress reports are posted to the portal (unless otherwise requested) approximately one (1) week after the reporting period end date.
-Senior Status:
+Promotion: